Suosihe/volcano_LTR/README.md

 `-v` 'div' in RepeatMasker Masks only those repeats with (number) percent diverged from consensus, default 40

 If you want to prepare the input files more conveniently, you may visit [Wiki](https://github.com/Suosihe/volcano_LTR/wiki).

+By default, the log will be output on the screen.

 ### Quantification